GOOD GROUND FOR FAST HORSES

 July 4, 2018

-Rodeo is perhaps the only sporting event that grew out of a lifestyle, and when the earliest cowboy competitions sprung up along the cattle trails in the late 1800s they took place on the prairie sod – sagebrush, cactus, rocks, mud or whatever.
-Today's competitors are a little more particular – concern for the safety of horses and their riders in fast athletic events – and and everyone knows ground is key to that.
+The first rodeos took place on the prairie sod – sagebrush, cactus, rocks or mud made up their arenas.
+Today's competitors are particular – concern for the safety of horses and riders is top of mind – and everyone knows the ground is key to that.

 Rodeo committees and producers plan for months in advance, but their heaviest task may be preparing arena surface, then maintaining it throughout an event.
 Clara Wilson, a member of the Girls Rodeo Association (GRA) and Womens Professional Rodeo Association (WPRA) joked, "They've been workin' it just about enough to kill the weeds…forever!
 They have way better equipment to do it with now."